-For a Windows server that is hardened according to CIS benchmarks, such as the CIS AMI for Microsoft Windows Server 2016 available in the AWS Marketplace, there are local group policies that block these connectivity requirements.
+For a Windows server that is hardened according to the Center for Internet Security (CIS) benchmarks, such as the CIS Amazon Machine Image (AMI) for Microsoft Windows Server 2016 available in the AWS Marketplace, there are local group policies that block these connectivity requirements.
 For these servers, you must open the port and re-enable WinRM and remote access on each boot of the server.

 To start the Windows RM service

-Open a Windows command prompt and run the command winrm qc.
+Open the Windows Command Prompt using administrator privledges and run the command winrm qc.